 City Life, Wildlife

-Visiting groups will explore the diverse habitats and communities that make up Tommy Thompson Park.
-An interactive hike engages students in an investigation of biodiversity, an in-depth look at pollinators, and a reflection on the impacts of human activity on natural spaces.
-Weather permitting, students participate in an on-site stewardship project to help TRCA's habitat restoration efforts.
-This 2.5-hour program provides a unique opportunity for students to better understand the urban wildlife that lives in their neighbourhoods and would enhance any unit plan focused on biodiversity or habitats.
+Visiting groups will explore the rich ecosystems and communities that make up Tommy Thompson Park.
+An interactive hike through the Park's diverse habitats will engage students in an investigation of biodiversity, a close look at invasive species, and a reflection on the impacts of human activity in natural spaces.
+This 2.5 hour program provides a unique opportunity for students to better understand the urban wildlife that lives in their neighbourhoods and would enhance any unit plan focused on biodiversity or habitats.

 Aquatic Plants Program